ScottLogic/blog/_posts/2025-03-06-llms-dont-know-what-they-dont-know-and-thats-a-problem.markdown

 ## Conclusions

-The more I used LLMs for a wide range of tasks, the more I hit against this fundamental issue.
+The more I use LLMs for a wide range of tasks, the more I hit against this fundamental issue.
 Hallucinations are of course an issue too, but they seem quite minor in comparison.
 I can live with occasional factual errors, and the need to review the output.
-I find it harder to work with a system that will happily undertake any task, whether it is simple, yet ambiguous, or complex far beyond its own capabilities.
+I find it harder to work with a system that will happily undertake any task, whether it is simple, yet ambiguous, or complex and far beyond its own capabilities.

 For now, the path to success involves trial and error, to build up our own mental model of the capabilities of an LLM (or LLM-based tool).
 This is time-consuming and is never going to be terribly precise, as of course their capabilities lack clear boundaries.